How universal is the mean-field universality class for percolation in complex networks?: Strongly clustered random graphs via static triadic closure

 where $g_0(z)=\sum_{k}p_k z^k$ and $g_1(z)=\sum_{r}q_r z^r$.
 For power-law networks with degree exponent $\gamma_d$, the generating functions have a singularity in $z=1$ given, at leading order in $\varepsilon=1-z$, by $g_0(1-\varepsilon) \sim 1 - c_1\varepsilon^{\gamma_d-1}$ and $ g_1(1-\varepsilon) \sim 1 - c_2\varepsilon^{\gamma_d-2}$, where $c_1, c_2$ are constants depending on $\gamma_d$ and in general on the low-degree part of the $p_k$.
 With these expansions from Eq.~\eqref{eq:G_0_STC} we get at leading order for the singular part of $G_0$

 where $\widetilde{\gamma}_d=\gamma_d-1$.
-Hence we can conclude that $P_K$ has a power-law tail, asymptotically for large $K$, with degree exponent $\widetilde{\gamma}_d$.
+Hence we can conclude, using asymptotic theorems for generating functions~\cite{flajolet1990singularity}, that $P_K$ has a power-law tail, asymptotically for large $K$, with degree exponent $\widetilde{\gamma}_d$.
 In other words, the STC mechanism decreases by $1$ the degree exponent.
 This is reasonable, since we are changing the degree of each node with the sum of its neighbours degrees, which are random variables distributed with probability proportional to $k p_k$.